-As Senior Vice President for Commercial Aviation Services, Lou Mancini is the leader for Boeing's commercial airplane customer support and after-market products and services.
-The organization provides customer support for more than 12,000 Boeing airplanes and consists of four services businesses, including wholly-owned subsidiary companies Aviall and Jeppesen.
+Lou Mancini served as Senior Vice President for Commercial Aviation Services and led Boeing’s commercial airplane customer support and after-market products and services.
+The organization provides customer support for airlines around the world and consists of five services businesses, as well as subsidiary companies Aviall and Jeppesen.
 Mancini announced his retirement from Boeing in March 2014.

 Mancini joined Boeing as vice president of Maintenance Services in March 2002.
 He managed the unit of Commercial Aviation Services responsible for airplane maintenance information, engineering and planning, airplane recovery services, component maintenance and Boeing subsidiaries Continental DataGraphics and AeroInfo Systems.